Mintbase/minsta/README.md

 If you're running your project locally, follow these steps to update your environment variables:

 1. Save your changes in the `.env` file.
-2. Run `pnpm dev` again to apply the updated environment variables.
-3. Reload the page to reflect the changes.

 ### Deployed on Vercel